-, an FMM, or Forma Migratoria Múltiple is an "admission document" issued to vacationing visitors of certain nationalities.
+According to the INM, an FMM, or Forma Migratoria Múltiple is an "admission document" issued to vacationing visitors of certain nationalities.
 Although the tourist card (FMM) is also popularly known as a tourist "visa," it is not officially a visa.
 U.S. and Canadian citizens driving to Mexico for vacation may obtain a tourist card (FMM) within minutes at a Mexican immigration office at the border with only a valid passport or passport card.
+The tourist card application is now available online as well.
 The tourist card (FMM) may be issued for up to 180 days and is issued per person including children.

 A tourist card (FMM) is required for all tourists who enter Mexico.

 Previously it was believed there was a tourist zone/72 hour exemption, but this was never actually part of Mexican immigration law according to federal delegate Rudolfo Figueroa from INM (Mexican Immigration).

 It is important to note that in Baja, even though you may take your vehicle to the end of the peninsula without a vehicle permit (see vehicle importation regulations) you are required to have a tourist card (FMM) in order to travel anywhere in the state.

 If you are a U.S. or Canadian citizen traveling to Mexico for tourist reasons, you may only need a tourist card (FMM).
 For citizens of other countries, view the INM's list of Countries and Regions That Require and Do Not Require a Visa To Travel to Mexico - but DO require an FMM.